almupoveda/capstone-project/README.md

 ## Project Value

-This project demonstrates the application of data science methods to a strategic marketing problem.
+This project demonstrates the application of data science methods to a strategic business problem.
 It combines:

 * survey-based consumer analytics
 * clustering and segmentation